What harmful conditions do the guards have? Harmful production factors

 Various factors influence harmfulness.

-These, in turn, include: illumination, temperature and humidity conditions, electromagnetic radiation, noise, background from radiation, physical overload.
-When conducting a special assessment, measurements are made with devices that have passed certification in the prescribed manner.
+These, in turn, include: illumination, temperature and humidity conditions, electromagnetic radiation, noise, background radiation, physical overload.
+When conducting a special assessment, measurements are taken with instruments that have been certified in the prescribed manner.

-Experts working with these devices must also have the appropriate permission.
-Only if these two conditions are met, the results are accepted as reliable.
-Normative indicators of the effect of substances on a person are easy to find in SanPiNs, GOSTs and other documents.
+Experts working with these devices must also have the appropriate permit.
+Only if these two conditions are met are the results accepted as reliable.
+Standard indicators the effects of substances on humans are easy to find in SanPiNs, state standards and other documents.

-In the course of work, a person is directly affected by harmful chemicals, for example, vapors during welding or gas cutting of metal contractions release ozone, iron, manganese and welding aerosol.
-They are especially noticeable when working with chemicals.
+During work, a person is directly affected by harmful chemicals, for example, fumes from welding or gas cutting of metal contractions release ozone, iron, manganese and welding aerosol.
+They are especially noticeable when working with chemical reagents.

-To identify their level of impact, measurements are made and laboratory tests are performed.
-The maximum permissible concentrations are indicated in the reference books, and the measurements are performed by an accredited laboratory.
+To determine their level of exposure, measurements are taken and laboratory tests are performed.
+Maximum permissible concentrations are indicated in reference books, and measurements are carried out by an accredited laboratory.

-Excessive dustiness in the air can also be attributed to a chemical hazard.
+Increased dust content in the air can also be attributed to a chemical harmful factor.

-In this case, air measurements are also performed at a certain one.
+In this case, air measurements are also taken at a certain level.

 Morally difficult work is also harmful.

-The impact of biological materials on the respiratory system and skin is not excluded.
-This includes infectious material that laboratory technicians have to work with when performing analyzes, cleaners of industrial and domestic premises, as well as plumbers.
+The impact of biological materials on the respiratory system and skin cannot be excluded.
+This includes infected material that laboratory technicians have to work with when performing tests, cleaners of industrial and domestic premises, as well as plumbers.

-No special measurements are made, and the decision on attribution to harmfulness is carried out by experts.
-Here, too, it is necessary to conduct a special assessment of the conditions of the labor process.
+No special measurements are made, and the decision to classify it as harmful is made by expert opinion.
+Here, too, it is necessary to conduct a special assessment of the working conditions.

 Psycho-emotional stress

-Usually this is the prerogative of managers, but it happens that the burden of this kind falls on simple performers.
+Usually this is the prerogative of managers, but it happens that loads of this kind fall on ordinary performers.

-For example, when performing work, a pilot is responsible for the lives of other people.
+For example, a pilot, while performing his job, is responsible for the lives of other people.

-Loads of this kind are not measured by specialized instruments and devices, but are determined in the course of the OSMS by an expert.
+Loads of this kind are not measured by specialized instruments and devices, but are determined in the process of carrying out an OSMS by expert means.

 How to determine the degree of exposure to harmful factors on a person

-The workplace must undergo a special assessment, which is carried out by the OSHMS commission.
+The workplace must pass special assessment, which is what the OSH committee does.

 As a result of the work of this commission:

-1. An employee is interviewed about what he is doing in the process of work.
-For example, what time he is engaged in direct work, and what auxiliary.
+1. The employee is surveyed about what he does while working.
+For example, how much time does he spend on direct work and how much time does he spend on auxiliary work?
 That is, the percentage of interaction with harmful factors is revealed;

-2. Further, an instrumental assessment of the conditions of the labor process is carried out, that is, all the factors affecting it are measured.
-After that, the indicators are recorded separately or examined by laboratory methods;
+2. Next, an instrumental assessment of the conditions of the labor process is carried out, that is, all factors affecting it are measured.
+Afterwards, the indicators are recorded separately or studied using laboratory techniques;

-3. Based on the studies carried out, it turns out that the MPC of the harmful substance exceeds the standards.
-Based on this, the classification is made to the hazard class.
+3. Based on the research conducted, it turns out that the maximum permissible concentration of the harmful substance exceeds the standards.
+On the basis of this, classification is made to the hazard class.

 Four classes of harmfulness.

-According to the hygienic assessment of the conditions of the labor process, several classes of hazard are identified:
+According to the hygienic assessment of working conditions, several classes of hazards are identified:

-• 1 class of working conditions is optimal.
-Under such circumstances, life and health are not in danger.
-A person can work calmly and perform production tasks.
-The employer does not include him in the lists of compulsory medical examination;
+• Class 1 working conditions - optimal.
+Under such circumstances, nothing threatens life and health.
+A person can calmly work and perform production tasks.
+The employer does not include him in the list of mandatory medical examinations;

-• Grade 2 is acceptable.
+• Class 2 - acceptable.
 Labor activity is carried out without exposure to harmful and dangerous factors.
-In the event of physical overload in the body, there is an opportunity to rest to restore the body's strength.
-If the workplaces are classified in this category, then the workers do not undergo a medical examination;
+If physical overload occurs in the body, it is possible to rest to restore the body’s strength.
+If workplaces are classified in this category, then employees do not pass medical checkup;

-• Grade 3 - harmful working conditions.
-You can talk about him in more detail.
-Harmful factors with MPC were identified as a result of the assessment of jobs.
-In total, there are 4 degrees of harm:
+• 3rd grade - harmful conditions labor process.
+We can talk about it in more detail.
+Harmful factors with maximum permissible concentrations were identified as a result of workplace assessments.
+There are 4 degrees of harm in total:

-1. Class 3.1 - exceeding the maximum permissible norms of indicators affecting the state of health, although the changes may be reversible.
-At the same time, measurements are 1.1 to 3.0 times higher than those indicated in GOSTs and other acts;
+1. Class 3.1 - exceeding the maximum permissible norms for indicators affecting health, although changes may be reversible.
+At the same time, measurements are 1.1 to 3.0 times higher compared to those specified in GOSTs and other acts;

-3. Class 3.3 is when work functions lead to disability in the process of performing tasks.
-Indicators exceed the standard from 6.0 - 10 units;
+3. Class 3.3 is when work functions lead to loss of ability to work in the process of performing tasks.
+The indicators exceed the normative ones from 6.0 - 10 units;

-4. Class 3.4 - contributes to an increase in the risk of developing an occupational disease;
+4. Class 3.4 - increases the risk of developing an occupational disease;

 • Class 4 - dangerous.

-Under such conditions, the development of pathological processes cannot be avoided, and, as a rule, jobs assigned to this class are subject to liquidation.
+Under such conditions, the development of pathological processes cannot be avoided, and, as a rule, jobs classified in this class are subject to liquidation.

 Working conditions need to be improved.

-After the OSHMS, the excess of the MPC of substances adversely affecting the body was detected, a map for assessing the conditions of the labor process was prepared, then the employer must adhere to the recommendations of this document.
+After carrying out an occupational safety and health system, excesses of the maximum permissible concentrations of substances adversely affecting the body were discovered, a map for assessing the conditions of the labor process was prepared, then the employer must adhere to the recommendations of this document.

-If the maximum permissible concentration is exceeded, you should:
+If the maximum permissible concentrations are exceeded, you should:

-• to take all measures that contribute to the improvement of work, namely, so that the influence of harmful factors on a person is as small as possible.
-For example, if work is carried out on machine-tool equipment and dust forms in the air of the working area, then an exhaust ventilation should be installed, which would be turned on only with the machine turned on at the same time.
+• take all measures to improve work, namely, to ensure that the influence of harmful factors on a person is as small as possible.
+For example, if work is carried out on machine equipment and dust forms in the air of the working area, then exhaust ventilation should be installed, which can only be turned on when the machine is turned on at the same time.

-The installation of gas analyzers when working on boiler plants is also necessary so that emergency measures are taken when the air contains carbon dioxide;
+The installation of gas analyzers when working on boiler plants is also necessary so that if carbon dioxide levels in the air exceed levels, emergency measures are taken;

-• providing employees with personal protective equipment.
+• providing workers with personal protective equipment.
 To confirm that the worker has PPE, the latter should be issued against signature.

-It should be remembered that the next issue is made at least after a year, and if the funds are worn out earlier than this period, then after determining the unsuitability.
-Not all workers want to use the same respirators in their work, and, of course, it is not easy to force them, but there are still measures of other influence.
+It must be remembered that the next issue is made at least after a year, and if the funds are worn out before this period, then after determining their unsuitability.
+Not all workers want to use these same respirators at work, and, of course, it can be difficult to force them, but measures for other exposures still exist.

-For example, in the log of the first stage of control, the manager must make an entry indicating that such and such an employee does not use PPE in his work and invite the latter to sign.
-If, in this case, a refusal was received, then there is another option to protect the employer, namely, to draw up an act of arbitrary form stating that PPE is not used.
+For example, in the journal of the first stage of control, the manager must make an entry indicating that such and such an employee does not use PPE at work and invite the latter to sign.
+If in this case a refusal is received, then there is another option to protect the employer, namely, to draw up a free-form act stating that PPE is not used.

-If, after the medical examination, an occupational disease is revealed, then it will need to be investigated, and this act will be attached to the case file;
+If, after a medical examination, an occupational disease is revealed, it will need to be investigated, and this report will be attached to the case file;

 • compensation for harmful working conditions.
-If the indicators of harmful factors are exceeded, depending on the classification (we are talking about the 3rd class), additional payments are established.
+If the indicators of harmful factors are exceeded, depending on the classification (we are talking about class 3), additional payments are established.

-The greater the excess, the greater the amount of surcharges.
-So the employer compensates for work in case of harmful influences;
+The greater the excess, the greater the amount of additional payments.
+This is how the employer compensates for work in the event of harmful effects;

 • medical examinations.
-According to the order of the Ministry of Health, medical examinations should be carried out at the frequency specified in this document.
+According to the order of the Ministry of Health, medical examinations must be carried out at the frequency specified in this document.

-According to the results of the work of the specialists of the medical board, diseases of workers, including professional ones, are detected.
-On the latter, investigations are carried out according to established standards.
+Based on the results of the work of medical commission specialists, diseases of workers, including occupational ones, are identified.
+The latter are being investigated according to established standards.

-In order to prevent such diseases, the employer should ensure control over employees for compliance with safety measures.
+To prevent such diseases, the employer should ensure that employees are monitored to ensure compliance with safety measures.

 Order on approval of the list of harmful factors